Chocolate Fudge Recipe

 • Lining your pan or tray: While making any fudge, it is very important to line your pan or tray with a parchment paper or a foil.
 Keep some extra paper or foil on the sides of the pan so that you can easily lift it when the fudge is set.

 • Tempering chocolate: Chocolate needs to be tempered correctly for a smooth and glossy texture.
-Tempering means to melt chocolate and then cool it.
+Tempering means to melt chocolate and then cool it to achieve a stable crystalline structure, that results in a smooth, velvety, glossy and even texture.
 The best method to melt chocolate is with the double boiler as shown in this recipe.
-It gives your perfect results every time.
+It gives you perfect results every time.

-• Refrigeration: You do need to refrigerate the fudge for it to set completely and give you neat squares or cubes.
+• Refrigeration: Make sure to refrigerate the fudge for it to set completely and give you neat squares or cubes.
 Refrigeration makes the fudge more firm.

 Chocolate fudge squares stacked on top of each other placed on a white plate on a wooden tray.